noqcks/noob-101/content/git-ready.md

 These will be loaded in order, and any conflicting keys will be overwritten.

-If no configuration is found, git-ready will enter _Interactive Setup Mode_, and attempt to guide you through setup.
-It will prompt for your GitHub username and password, so it can issue itself an auth token (with `repo` scope only) for future use.
-This will be written to the configuration file.

 If your GitHub account uses 2-Factor Authentication, git-ready will prompt you for a 2FA token.
 If you don't have 2-Factor Authentication, get it....please.

 OSX Installation Issues?